openhab/openhab-addons/bundles/org.openhab.binding.energidataservice/README.md

 ## Thing Actions

-Thing actions can be used to perform calculations as well as import prices directly into rules without deserializing JSON from the [hourlyPrices](#hourly-prices) channel.
+Thing actions can be used to perform calculations as well as import prices directly into rules without deserializing JSON from the [hourly-prices](#hourly-prices) channel.
 This is more convenient, much faster, and provides automatic summation of the price elements of interest.

 Actions use cached data for performing operations.
 Since data is only fetched when an item is linked to a channel, there might not be any cached data available.
 In this case the data will be fetched on demand and cached afterwards.
 The first action triggered on a given day may therefore be a bit slower, and is also prone to failing if the server call fails for any reason.
-This potential problem can be prevented by linking the indivial channels to items, or by linking the `hourlyPrices` channel to an item.
+This potential problem can be prevented by linking the indivial channels to items, or by linking the `hourly-prices` channel to an item.

 ### `calculateCheapestPeriod`